petebachant/petebachant.github.io/_posts/2025-03-13-continuous-reproducibility.md

 In research projects
-we might find ourselves thinking in a waterfall mindset, with a natural inclination to work in distinct phases, e.g., planning, data collection, data analysis, figure generation, writing, peer review.
+we might find ourselves thinking in a waterfall mindset, with a natural inclination to work in distinct, siloed phases, e.g., planning, data collection, data analysis, figure generation, writing, peer review.
-But is this really best modeled as a linear waterfall process where nothing is learned between phases?
+But is this really best modeled as a waterfall process where nothing is learned between phases?
 Do we never, for example, return to data analysis after starting the writing or peer review process?